Ice cream vs Custard - Health impact and Nutrition Comparison

 Vitamin content comparison

 Ice cream and custard have mainly similar vitamin profiles.
 Similar vitamins are vitamin A, B2, B5, and D.

 The vitamin profile of both ice cream and custard are as follows:

 - Vitamin A: 421 IU for ice cream and 182 IU for custard

 - Vitamin B2: Similar in both at 0.24mg for ice cream and 0.22mg for custard

 - Vitamin D: 0.2 mcg for ice cream, whereas for custard its 1.2mcg

 - Vitamin B5: 0.58mg for ice cream and 0.7mg for custard

-Thus making ice cream richer in vitamin A and B2, and custard relatively richer in vitamin D and B5.
+Thus, ice cream is richer in vitamin A and B2, and custard is relatively richer in vitamin D and B5.

-An additional vitamin that is relatively higher in ice cream than custard is the vitamin C at 0.6mg
+An additional vitamin that is relatively higher in ice cream than custard is vitamin C at 0.6mg.

 The daily requirement is between 65 and 95mg.